hamza3256/Micromorpher/docs/TheAnswerDemo.md

 ## Use _The Answer_

 1. Type in a question and hit _Ask!_.
-Why didn't the answer appear instantly?
+The answer may take a while to appear (on some machines, it may take 5 minutes or more).
+Why is that?

 ## Examine the Front End Application

-Change to _The Answer_ front end home directory `src/react-the-answer`.
+Change to _The Answer_ front end home directory `~/gitrepos/ExchangeCurrency/src/react-the-answer`.

-open the files `app/index.jsx`, `app/containers/answer.jsx` and `app/components/answer.jsx`.
+Open the files `app/index.jsx`, `app/containers/answer.jsx` and `app/components/answer.jsx`.
 Do you understand the architecture of the application?
 Would you architect it that way?
 Why does the application use an event to get _The Answer_?